VirtualBrightPlayz/GodotSharpSteamAudio/README.md

 - Not 100% stable
 - Supports only static geometry (as of now)
 - Allocates huge amounts of memory (I think)
-- As of now, only one attenuation function works
 - As of now, there is only the standard/stock Steam Audio Material Presets

 ## Before you Install